Truist Bank Review 2023

 • Wide Range of Accounts & Services

-• Top Option for North Carolina Residents
+• Top Option for Residents in the North, East, &

 Cons